 River Rose Gin lends itself very nice to mixing, but it is very much a contemporary styled gin to the core.
 A gin and tonic with River Rose is refreshing, but almost a different type of drink altogether.
 It reminds me a lot of a cocktail mixed with something like hibiscus syrup.
 Delightful and different, but maybe not the kind of gin and tonic a real “juniper-head” may be looking for.

 I mixed a wide array of cocktails up and down the canon with River Rose and came out impressed pretty much every time.
-I thought it made some good Aviation and Moonlight Cocktails (at a party no less!).
+I thought it made some good Aviation and Moonlight Cocktails.
 I was pleasantly surprised with how it worked in a Negroni.
 I would wholeheartedly recommend it in a Clover Club cocktail and would not be shy about making a martini with it.
 Its very smooth and I found it to be pleasantly surprising.